[Album Review] Coney Hatch | Outa Hand

 The hardest rocking song on the album makes for a strong opener.

-I’m usually not a fan of slower songs but I like the drive here.
-It is similar to a Judas Preist mid-tempo song and it should have been a bigger hit.
+I’m usually not a fan of slower songs, but I like the drive here.
+It is similar to a Judas Preist mid-tempo song and should have been a bigger hit.

 I like the bridge in the middle better than the buildup to it.
 Still, a good tune.